SubodhS-Projects/HR-Interactive-Dashboard/README.md

 ## 🚀 How to Use

 1. Clone the repository
-2. Open `employee_dashboard.pbix` using Power BI Desktop
+2. Open `HR Interactive Dashboard.pbix` using Power BI Desktop
 3. Load the dataset or connect your own
 4. Use the filters and explore the insights